laurapacis/100-days-of-code/log.md

 **Thoughts**: Today was a bit stressful, a had three meetings and was also preparing my job application documents.
 I think tomorrow I will rest the whole day.

 **Link to work**: Nothing to link

+### Day 49: April 24, 2021

+**Today's Progress**: I took the day off today without regrets

+**Thoughts**: No work today whatsoever, although I was reading some interesting stuff about generativ design and creative coding.
+Let's say that counts :)

+**Link to work**: Nothing to link